By Your Side: A Devotional

 Sade’s “By Your Side” is my ideal love song.

 Even while writing God and the Silent Treatment, I remembered its lyrics are one answer to the forlorn, abandoned questions posed in Jars of Clay’s “Silence.”
-Often when romance is exaggerated in a love songs, it becomes something men and women are incapable of giving.
+Often when romance is exaggerated in love songs, it becomes something men and women are incapable of giving.
 However, the faithful love described in “By Your Side” is very godlike.
 It doesn’t take a great leap to relate it to scripture.

 Sade sidles a dancing elderly couple: "You think I'd leave your side, baby?
 You know me better than that."